margro/TVServerXBMC/TVServerXBMC/readme.txt

 http://www.scintilla.utwente.nl/~marcelg/xbmc
 _______________________________________________________________________________

-Tested against MediaPortal 1.1.0-1.1.3 (TV Server 1.1.0-1.1.3)
+Tested against MediaPortal 1.2.0 alpha - 1.2.1 (TV Server 1.2.0 alpha - 1.2.1)

-This version is compatible with the python "TVServer" Video plugin for XBMC 9.11 and the "MediaPortal" PVR addon for the pvrtesting2 branch of XBMC.
+This version is compatible with the "MediaPortal" PVR addon for XBMC from http

 This version is compatible with the python "TVServer" Video plugin for XBMC 9.11 and the "MediaPortal" PVR addon for the pvrtesting2 branch of XBMC.